qm994/typescript-microservice/README.md

 # How the Error Handler middleware handles the different error?

 The ultimate goal is build different customized error classes in `src/errors` folder and each of them will return a same error response which is an object with `errors` key with array of values and each value will have fileds `message` and optional `field`:

+## How error-handler works?

+Taking `src/auth/signup` as an example: If the request has a validation error, it will throw a `RequestValidationError` to `error-handler.ts`.
+If the error-handler recognizes its a `RequestValidationError` then it will utilize error's `serializeErrors` method to serilize errors to the same format response and send.
+This is same for `DatabaseConnectionError`.